Resident234/php.net/pages/www.php.net_function.date-default-timezone-set.php.md

     // to the file with the timezone info if (is_link("/etc/localtime")) {

-        // If it is, that file&apos;s name is actually the "Olsen" format timezone
+        // If it is, that file's name is actually the "Olsen" format timezone
         $filename = readlink("/etc/localtime");

         $pos = strpos($filename, "zoneinfo");
         if ($pos) {
-            // When it is, it&apos;s in the "/usr/share/zoneinfo/" folder
+            // When it is, it's in the "/usr/share/zoneinfo/" folder
             $timezone = substr($filename, $pos + strlen("zoneinfo/"));
         } else {
             // If not, bail